oclint/oclint-docs/usage/oclint.rst

     oclint [oclint options] <source0> [... <sourceN>] -- [compiler options]

-For example, if you are compiling a file named by following command:
+For example, if we are compiling a file named by following command:

 .. code-block:: bash